 Altogether, Andorra passport holders can enter a total of 171 destinations—either without a visa, through a visa on arrival, or via an eTA.
-As a result, the Andorra passport ranks 20 in the world.
+As a result, the Andorra passport ranks 19 in the world.

-Separate from these Andorra visa-free countries and visa-on-arrival countries, there are 58 additional destinations which Andorra passport holders either need a physical visa to enter or an eVisa (i.e. visa required countries).
+Separate from these Andorra visa-free countries and visa-on-arrival countries, there are 58 additional destinations in which Andorra passport holders either need a physical visa to enter or an eVisa (i.e. visa required countries).

 The landlocked Principality of Andorra consists of seven parishes.
 It is located in Europe with neighboring countries France and Spain.
 The most important provinces are Andorra la Vella and Escalades-Engordany.
 Andorra has a surface area of 467.63 square kilometers and is therefore one of the smallest independent countries in Europe.
 Its climate ranges from alpine to temperate with cold snowy winters and dry warm summers.

 The overall population is 77,543 people.
 The capital of the country is Andorra la Vella, which is also the most populous city, followed by Escalades-Engordany.
 Andorra does not have an airport and residents must travel to the nearby La Seu D’Urgell Aiport (LEU) in Spain.
 Flights are operated in an irregular pattern and are usually charters or private aviation.
-There are connections to the neighboring Spain and France via road or train, with many Andorrans commuting between the countries regularly.
+There are connections to neighboring Spain and France via road or train, with many Andorrans commuting between the countries regularly.